There is a thin, white film building on top of my tea. Is that right?

 My batch has been sitting for a while now and nothing happens.
 What’s wrong?

 This could have several reasons.
 Is the room temperature at least 74 degrees?
 Anything below and the bacteria will go “to sleep”.
-If your ambient temperature is not high enough, try setting your jar on a heating pad of sorts like a seedling pad.
+If your ambient temperature is not high enough, try setting your jar on a heating pad like a seedling pad.
 Did you cover your jar with a paper towel?
 Closing the jar with an actual lid will stop the oxygen supply and your brew will slow down.
 Did you boil the water too long?
 When making the tea, make sure the water comes only to a boil and then turn it off right away.
 Prolonged cooking will release all the oxygen from the water.
 Your culture will not like it.
 Did you set your jar on top of your fridge?
 It seems like a smart choice since the top of the fridge is warm.
 But the vibration of the motor will actually interrupt the brewing process which happens mostly on the surface of the kombucha tea.

 How do I know when it is fermented enough?